-- You might realize the food(s) that you’ve been craving nonstop aren’t as good as you remember.
+- You might realize the food(s) you’ve been craving nonstop aren’t as good as you remember.

-- You might be satisfied with much less.
-For me, when it has been weeks or months between off plan days, I might only be able to take a bite or two of a nonketo dessert as my tastebuds are very sensitive to sugar.
+- A small amount of your preferred cheat food might leave you satisfied.
+For me, when it has been weeks or months between off-plan days, I might only be able to take a bite or two of a non-keto dessert as my tastebuds are very sensitive to sugar.
 Everything tastes way too sweet and rich.

 - What you thought you had no control over isn’t as powerful as you once thought.

 The Downside of a Cheat Day on a Keto Diet

 - The scale could show a pretty significant increase causing great discouragement.

 - You may find yourself in a downward spiral of carb cravings and struggle to get back to eating keto.

 - You may deal with negative self-talk for a cheat day that might be hard to overcome.

 - Your body may struggle to process the carbs causing significant tummy troubles.

 - You may find yourself in an unproductive cycle of frequent cheat days where you don’t have any real weight loss progress.